JamesMckenna/SystemsDesign.rocks/README.md

 IS4 is an implementation of the Identity Server 4, Secure Token Service.
 It has been built as its own application – rather than as a middleware service of a larger application – to handle multiple concurrent requests for token generation, token validation and token management.

+#### TODO:
+1. Add Authorization Policies, the out-of-the-box User Roles and User Claims required by an organization to build upon.
+Roles such as Administrator, Manager, Member and Developer with claims for read, write, update and delete privileges.
+IdManagement will have an pages to add new roles and claims that are organization specific .
+These roles and claims will be persisted to the User Database through the IdApi.

+2. Remove SignInManager from IS4.
+Make requests to IdApi for all user related needs.

+3. Remove the InMemory implementation for Identity Server 4 configuration and operational data.
+Implementing persistent storage for both configuration data and operations data will allow for client application and service api’s to be added without needing to rebuild and re-deploy the STS.

+4. Implement a UI so one with the Developer Role can add client applications and service APIs to the STS as they become ready for deployment.

+5. Make the public facing applications / web pages look pretty.
+A homogenous layout and design theme across the IdManagement, IS4 Login / Logout, and Main Client applications.
+Come to a decision on a Main Client framework.
+Leaning towards VueJs with a DotNet Core backend.